-Executive expertise – Hiring employees for executive level positions can be very expensive.
+Hiring employees for executive-level positions can be very expensive.
 Fortunately, you can hire independent contractors for this.
 Instead of maintaining enormous monthly salary payments for a CFO, you can have a contractor with a CFO level of expertise to periodically provide financial analysis for your business, ensuring your bookkeeper is handling your books the right way.

-Specialized knowledge – A good example for this category is IT support.
+A good example of this category is IT support.
 You can find an outsourced provider with a skill set that will match your specific needs.
 This option is much more affordable than hiring an in-house IT team.

 Technology has made it easier to connect with countless contractors.
-But how do you choose the right outsource providers to work with?
+But how do you choose the right outsourcing providers to work with?
 The best place to start is your own network.
-You can ask other business owners or your banker, accountant and lawyer for recommendations.
-Online networks like Facebook and LinkedIn are also a great place to mine for prospective contractors.
+You can ask other business owners or your banker, accountant, and lawyer for recommendations.
+Online networks like Facebook and LinkedIn are also great places to mine for prospective contractors.